 The Integrated Power System Plan involved closing but not decommissioning all of Ontario's coal-fired capacity (maintaining it as emergency backup) by 2014.
 At the time, the total capacity from the province's four operating coal-fired plants was 6,457 MWe, about one-fifth of the province's capacity.

 In March 2008, the government commenced a request for proposals that would lead to additional nuclear capacity of between 2000 MWe and 3500 MWe at the Darlington site.
-In June 2008, it announced that it was committed to 6300 MWe of capacity from the Bruce site - made up of 3040 MWe from the four Bruce A units, and 3260 MWe of either refurbished or new build capacity.5 In July 2009, Bruce Power pulled back from its proposal to build four new reactors as Bruce C, so refurbishment is now the only option there6.
+In June 2008, it announced that it was committed to 6300 MWe of capacity from the Bruce site - made up of 3040 MWe from the four Bruce A units, and 3260 MWe of either refurbished or new build capacity.5 In July 2009, Bruce Power pulled back from its proposal to build four new reactors as Bruce C, so refurbishment became the only option there6.
 At the same time, Bruce Power also decided not to proceed with plans for nuclear build in Nanticoked.

 Related information pages